aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 # Conclusion

-We implemented an RNN model without attention similar to {% cite 10.5555/2969033.2969173 %} and a model with attention similar to {% cite DBLP:journals/corr/BahdanauCB14 %} and found that the model with attention has better overall performance than the model without attention as evaluated by the BLEU score.
-However, {% cite DBLP:journals/corr/BahdanauCB14 %} reports a steep decrease in BLEU score as the sentence length increases, which we were not able to reproduce.
-Our results are in line with {% cite 10.5555/2969033.2969173 %} which reported that the model without attention is robust to sentence length, but the paper that introduced attention is the very famous paper while the model without attention that reported robustness to sentence length is not nearly as cited.
+We implemented an RNN model without attention similar to <d-cite key="10.5555/2969033.2969173"></d-cite> and a model with attention similar to <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> and found that the model with attention has better overall performance than the model without attention as evaluated by the BLEU score.
+However, <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> reports a steep decrease in BLEU score as the sentence length increases, which we were not able to reproduce.
+Our results are in line with <d-cite key="10.5555/2969033.2969173"></d-cite> which reported that the model without attention is robust to sentence length, but the paper that introduced attention is the very famous paper while the model without attention that reported robustness to sentence length is not nearly as cited.

 Attention forms the backbone of SOTA "language models" such as the GPT series, and as such became much more influential.

 Also of note that at the time, non-deep-learning based methods such as Moses, showed better performance on the translation task, but clearly the community invested more effort in deep learning based methods.
 The transformer model paid off and is significantly more influential than just in doing translation, which Moses is only capable of doing.

 Next, we'll build on language models and implement a transformer model rather than an RNN model.

-# References

-{% bibliography %}